deanpcmad/blogr/README.md

 Blogr is a framework for your blog with an admin.
 You are required to create the blog frontend.

+For a working & in production preview, see [Rails Tuts](http://railstuts.net).
+The source of the site is on [GitHub](https://github.com/railstuts/site).

 ![](http://s.vou.pe/GUpWX.png)

 ## To install